jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-01-14-quick-trial-of-adding-column/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 # series:
 #   - Tree based methods in R
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: This is a quick trial of adding overall and conditional (by user) average columns in a data frame.
+description: Add overall and per-user average columns to an R data frame with base, plyr, dplyr and data.table, and time how long each of the five approaches takes.
 ---

 This is a quick trial of adding overall and conditional (by user) average columns in a data frame. `base`,`plyr`,`dplyr`,`data.table`,`dplyr + data.table` packages are used.
 Personally I perfer `dplyr + data.table` - `dplyr` for comperhensive syntax and `data.table` for speed.